yeyupiaoling/Whisper-Finetune/README_en.md

 ## Web deploy

-Web deployment is also accelerated using CTranslate2, as shown in the documentation above. `--host` specifies the address where the service will be started, here `0.0.0.0`, which means any address will be accessible. `--port` specifies the port number to use. `--model_path` specifies the transformed CTranslate2 model. `--num_workers` specifies how many threads to use for concurrent inference, which is important in Web deployments where multiple concurrent accesses can be inferred at the same time.
+`--host` specifies the address where the service will be started, here `0.0.0.0`, which means any address will be accessible. `--port`specifies the port number to use. `--model_path` specifies Transformers model. `--num_workers` specifies how many threads to use for concurrent inference, which is important in Web deployments where multiple concurrent accesses can be inferred at the same time.
 See this program for more parameters.

 ```shell
 python infer_server.py --host=0.0.0.0 --port=5000 --model_path=models/whisper-tiny-finetune-ct2 --num_workers=2